gplcc/gplcc/Company-List.md

-# The following companies have agreed to the GPLv2 Cure Commitment text as depicted in the file "Corporate ..."
+# The following companies have agreed to the GPLv2 Cure Commitment - Corporate.
+### The text of that commpitment is may be found in the file "GPLv2 Cure Commitment-Corporate"

 Red Hat, Inc.